 Data Protection Agency, Borgergade 28, 5th floor, DK-1300 Copenhagen K., tel. no.:3319 3200, e-mail: [email protected]

-16.1 The Danish Refugee Council is committed to complying with the fundamental principles for the protection of Personal Data and data protection.
+16.1 DRC is committed to complying with the fundamental principles for the protection of Personal Data and data protection.
 We therefore regularly review this Policy in order to keep it updated and in accordance with current principles and legislation.
 This Policy may be amended without notice.
 Significant amendments to the Policy will be published on our website, together with an updated edition of the Policy.

 16.2 Any future amendments made to this Policy will be published on this page and may be notified to you by e-mail.